lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

   (define leading-zeros (make-string num-leading-zeros #\0)) (string-append leading-zeros hex-str/no-leading-zeros))
 ```

-Note that we may have to add an extra '0' in `base58-str->hex-str` to keep the resulting hex string byte-aligned.

-And trying it on our example returns the expected result:
+And trying it on our example returns the expected results:

     $ racket
     Welcome to Racket v6.0.0.3.